KamilStachera/EvalCpp/README.md

 auto value = eval->makeEvaluation();
 ```

-You can also dowload this whole repository (it was made in VS17) to run the given examples.
+You can also dowload this whole repository (it was made in VS17) to run given examples.

 ## TODO

 * more tests